Vikings rookie QB J.J. McCarthy to miss season following right knee surgery to repair torn meniscus

 BEREA, Ohio (AP) — J.J.
 McCarthy's rookie year with the Minnesota Vikings is already over.

-The former Michigan star quarterback and first-round NFL draft pick will miss the season after undergoing surgery on his right knee, which he injured in his preseason debut last week.
+The former Michigan star quarterback and first-round NFL draft pick will miss the season after undergoing surgery to repair torn meniscus in his right knee, which he injured in his preseason debut last week.

-McCarthy had the operation on Wednesday to repair a torn meniscus suffered at some point against Las Vegas.
-McCarthy had been having a solid training camp and had been expected to back up starter Sam Darnold, who signed a one-year, $10 million contract with Minnesota in March.
+McCarthy had the operation on Wednesday after suffering the injury at some point against Las Vegas.
+McCarthy had been having a solid training camp and was pushing starter Sam Darnold, who signed a one-year, $10 million contract with Minnesota in March.

-Vikings coach Kevin O'Connell delivered the news on McCarthy shortly after the team arrived for two days of joint practices with the Browns.
+Vikings coach Kevin O'Connell delivered the news about McCarthy shortly after the team arrived for two days of joint practices with the Browns.

+McCarthy's loss was especially tough for a franchise looking for a fresh start after letting Kirk Cousins go as a free agent.

-O'Connell said McCarthy, the 10th overall pick in the draft after leading the Wolverines to a national title, checked all the boxes over the past few months.
-He said the team is excited about McCarthy's future.
+While some may have doubted Minnesota's decision to take McCarthy with the 10th overall pick, the 21-year-old, who led the Wolverines to a national title last season, checked all the boxes over the past few months.

-“He's confirmed a lot of things that not just myself, but a lot of people and J.J. himself needed to confirm,” O'Connell said.
-"He's done that.
-Now he just has to work through this process, so that when his time does come, he's healthy and he gets to take the reins of this thing.”
+"I really believe that J.J. has kind of confirmed to me and a lot of our coaches and players that we got the right guy in the building for the future,” O’Connell said.
+“And he did it in a short amount of time.
+That’s what makes this news hard.

+"Because you know just how exciting it would have been as a daily, minute-to-minute process moving forward.
+But I think that optimism should be felt by anybody in our building and hopefully our fans.”

-McCarthy went 11 of 17 for 188 yards with two touchdowns and one interception against the Raiders.
-The 21-year-old told the team his knee was sore after the game and the meniscus tear was diagnosed by imaging tests.
+McCarthy went 11 of 17 for 188 yards with two touchdowns and one interception in the 24-23 win over the Raiders — a performance that may have led to him getting more reps with the starters.

-The Vikings initially hoped McCarthy would only miss a month while acknowleding they wouldn't know for certain until he had surgery.
+Following the game, he told the Vikings his knee was sore and imaging tests confirmed the meniscus tear.
+The Vikings initially hoped McCarthy would only miss a month while acknowledging they wouldn't know for certain until he had surgery.

 “I'm the most crushed for J.J.,” O'Connell said.